hfxdojo/Lift-Kata/csharp/Lift/ReadMe.txt

 Lift features:

 [X] A lift fulfills a request when it moves to the requested floor and opens the doors.
-[ ] A lift fulfills a call when it moves to the correct floor, is about to go in the called direction,
+[X] A lift fulfills a call when it moves to the correct floor, is about to go in the called direction,
     and opens the doors.
+    - We made the decision that we won't try to implement an elevator *direction* at this time
-[X] A lift can only move between floors if the doors are closed.
+    - Although that could be an interesting future direction [X] A lift can only move between floors if the doors are closed.

 ## As of 2020-09-28 -- Last things we did: